-3. Annual permits may be eligible for a refund at a prorated rate based on date of purchase and are subject to a restocking and administrative fee.
-The restocking and administrative fee may be waived for a qualifying event such as termination or withdrawing as a student.
+3. Annual permits may be eligible for a refund at a prorated rate based on date of purchase and are subject to an administrative fee.
+The administrative fee may be waived for a qualifying event such as termination or withdrawing as a student.
 Refunds will not be issued after March 31.

 Restricted Parking Areas: